Chandra Pasma

-Chandra Pasma (born c.
-1980) is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
+Chandra Pasma (born September 7, 1979) is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 She represents the district of Ottawa West—Nepean as a member of the Ontario New Democratic Party.

 Background

 Before her election as MPP for Ottawa West—Nepean, Pasma worked as a public policy researcher for the Canadian Union of Public Employees (CUPE).
+Her published research included an investigation into state of paramedic services in Ontario, and the rising use of contract labour in Canadian universities.

-Previously, she served as an advisor to the federal New Democratic Party.
+She also previously served as an advisor to the federal New Democratic Party.

 Pasma has also worked for Citizens for Public Justice, and prior to that worked for Conservative MP Dave MacKenzie until 2006.